discotroop/TIC-front-end/README.md

 - No way to pull your blog/tweets/commits/todos/time punches into one public place.

 MVP needs:
-- time clock in
+#- time clock in
-- time clock out
+#- time clock out
 - text input:
 - text display:
 - text display with time.
+- set time to not GMT
-- local storage/some way to store.
+#- local storage/some way to store.